uditalias/webmark/README.md

 ###How it works

-After the quick installation of Webmark, you can add webmarks to webpages by using the context menu (right mouse click) Webmark ?
-Add webmark or with the shortcut keys: ? shift + a.
+After the quick installation of Webmark, you can add webmarks to webpages by using the context menu (right mouse click) Webmark &rarr; Add webmark or with the shortcut keys: shift + a.

-In order to remove a webmark, right click on it and select Webmark ?
-Remove Webmark.
+In order to remove a webmark, right click on it and select Webmark &rarr; Remove Webmark.
-To remove webmarks in chronological order (undo) use the shortcut keys: ? shift + z.
+To remove webmarks in chronological order (undo) use the shortcut keys: shift + z.

 ###Enjoy!